Presentations

 Breastfeeding has been declared a human rights issue by United Nations experts for over 5 years, yet the right to breastfeed continues to be undermined in the health care system and in society by numerous commercial and other influences.
 This presentation will explore the theoretical, ethical, and evidential bases for protecting breastfeeding as a human right, the barriers this protection continues to face, and recommended strategies for advancing this human right in public health, educational and social arenas that can be used by lactation clinicians, advocates and policymakers alike.

-Microbiome and metabolome of human mIlk
+Microbiome and metabolome of human milk

-Maureen Groer, BS, MSN, PhD - Read moreMicrobiome and metabolome of human mIlk
+Maureen Groer, BS, MSN, PhD - Read moreMicrobiome and metabolome of human milk

 Maureen Groer, BS, MSN, PhD